neurallayer/roboquant/docs/dokka/roboquant.md

 # Package org.roboquant.brokers

-This package has the Broker interface and contains a single implementation, the SimBroker to simulate a broker during back tests.
+This package has the `Broker` interface and contains a single implementation, the SimBroker to simulate a broker during back tests.

-If you want to use live brokers and paper trading, have a look at the roboquant-extra and roboquant-crypto modules.
+If you want to use live brokers and paper trading, have a look at one of the other modules.

 # Package org.roboquant.metrics